Wishlist Share

 • Lesson 1: The “Time Crime” Scene 🕵️♂️⚖️

-• Lesson 2: Estimating vs. Evidence
+• Lesson 2: Estimating vs. Evidence (The Perjury of the Prefrontal Cortex)

 • Lesson 3: The “Future Self” Witness 🕵️♂️⚖️